dtoth/kube-transform/README.md

 # kube-transform

-**kube-transform** is a lightweight open-source framework for writing and deploying distributed data transformations on Kubernetes.
+**kube-transform** is a lightweight open-source framework for writing and deploying distributed batch-oriented data transformations on Kubernetes.

 It aims to enable seamless execution of Dockerized python code on both Minikube (for local development) and Amazon Elastic Kubernetes Service (highly scalable) with minimal setup.